00phorak/aerospace-window-switcher/README.md

 # aerospace-window-switcher

-A simple, fast window switcher for the Aerospace window manager.
+A simple, <i>blazingly fast</i>™ window switcher for the Aerospace window manager.

 ## Description